cosmos/sdk-tutorials/voter/index.md

 starport serve
 ```

 The following output is returned, along with any errors that might show up in your application.
-Two default users and their mnemonics are created.
+Two default users and their mnemonic passphrases are created.

 ```
 Cosmos SDK's version is: Stargate v0.40.0 (or above)